-EUROMOD notes: The unemployment benefit is modeled on a monthly basis.
-The variable "previous wage" is used as the daily assessment base.
+Benefit entitlement is calculated based on the variable "previous wage" which is used as the daily assessment base.
 In case the value is missing imputed wage is used.

-2.3.3 Child birth grant and additional birth grant (bchba_sk)
+2.3.3 Child birth grant and additional birth grant (bchba sk)